pebblecode/pebblecode.github.io/1-about.md

 ## Some History

-We have been around since early 2010, building software for startups, investment funds, gaming companies &amp; enterprises across many industries. pebble {code} was born out of its sister company <a href="http://pebbleit.com">pebble.it</a> (who provides creative IT support &amp; solutions) with which we still share an office, an ethos and a social life.
+Founded in early 2010 we have created software for startups, investment funds, gaming companies &amp; enterprises across many industries. pebble {code} was forge from its sister company <a href="http://pebbleit.com">pebble.it</a> (who provide creative IT support &amp; solutions) with whom we still share an office, an ethos and a social life.

-We believe in employee empowerment and development, only working on work that excites us and that unnecessary management layers are, well, unnecessary.

-pebble {code} has a great product and luckily a huge market of juicy problems to get stuck into.
-We are growing too and with this growth comes ever increasing resources to continually improve... and it is exciting!
+We believe in employee empowerment over management layers and seek to find difficult and challenging problems for our staff to tackle.
+We give our staff autonomy to build their workflows the way they want to and favour responsibility over micro-management.

+Experimentation and exploration has always been central to our culture and from inception we have run regular Hack Days and offered 10% time for our staff to express this.

+We continue to obsess about client satisfaction, building a great place to work and hiring the best talent!